creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-Normalizing_Flow.md

 # Conclusion

 Flow models are a type a generative models designed to transform distributions in fully tractable way though a series a invertible mappings.
-They can be used for any application related to data generation and density estimation.
+They can be used for many application related to data generation and density estimation.

 # References